NCAA Soccer Rule 6; Timing Sheets

 The 2014-2015 NCAA Soccer Rules first indicated the requirement that teams are to warm up in front of their bench on the Recommended Timing Sheets.
 The 2016-2017 NCAA Soccer Rules additionally indicate when the halftime interval must begin on the Recommended Timing Sheets (immediately when the first half ends).
 In summary, as you review the Recommended Timing Sheets, consider the activities and the times indicated to be requirements just like any other rule.

 This entry was posted on Tuesday, October 25th, 2016 at 11:55 am and is filed under Instruction with keyword(s) rules.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or right-click and copy this location to trackback from your own site.
+Both comments and pings are currently closed.